HeidiBolivar/about-me/README.md

-# Introduction to Heidi Bolívar
+# Introduction to Heidi Bolivar

 Hello!
 I'm **Heidi Bolívar**, and I'm currently immersing myself in the exciting world of **Information Technology**.
 My passion lies in learning new programming languages, gaining hands-on experience through projects, and continuously expanding my knowledge.
 I thrive in collaborative environments and am always eager to learn from others, sharing insights and contributing to collective success.